UNITSEV3N/Titan/README.md

 - It will run the requirements.txt and install all the required packages
 -

-If everything has been set up the bot should be running
+If everything has been set up correctly, the bot should be running

 ![Alt text](https://i.ibb.co/JqcnD4Y/running.png "hosting")